dasayan05/dasayan05.github.io/_posts/blog-tut/2019-04-06-speeding-up-iostreams-in-c++.md

 }
 ```

-This is a simple solution to the line counting problem and BufferedReader is used widely and so I have used it.
+This is a simple solution to the line counting problem and since [**BufferedReader**](https://docs.oracle.com/javase/8/docs/api/java/io/BufferedReader.html) is used widely, I have used it here as well.
 The code in itself is self explanatory where, I am reading the input line by line and if no characters are read then break out of the loop and print the value of lines else increment the value of lines by 1.

 ##### Result: